algorithmnblues92/SVGLogoMaker/README.md

 ## Installation Instructions

 User will be required to have node.js and inquirer@8.2.4 installed into your project.
-Run npm init -y in your IDE terminal or CLI.
+> Run npm init -y in your IDE terminal or CLI.
-Run npm i node
+> Run npm i node
-Run npm i inquirer@8.2.4
+> Run npm i inquirer@8.2.4
-Before running cli.js
+> Before running node cli.js

 ## Usage Information